-6440.
-Informatics VI: Practicum (CL) (4:1:9 O)

-(Pre or Corequisites: NURS 5334, NURS 5335) This practicum experience is designed to be a comprehensive and integrated application of the curriculum which will allow the students to demonstrate professional competency in nursing informatics in a clinical health information technology specialty area of interest.
-The clinical field experience will be focused on a Capstone major project deliverable involving practice oriented research, quality improvement, clinical decision support, analytics, programming, or other major project in specialty area of interest approved by faculty.
+NURS 6440 Informatics VI: Practicum (4:1:9,O) (Pre or Corequisites: NURS 5334, 5335) This practicum experience is designed to be a comprehensive and integrated application of the curriculum which will allow the students to demonstrate professional competency in nursing informatics in a clinical health information technology specialty area of interest.
+The clinical field experience will be focused on a Capstone major project deliverable involving practice oriented research, quality improvement, clinical decision support, analytics, programming or other major project in specialty area of interest approved by faculty.

-6500.
-Diagnostics and Management IV: Interprofessional Collaboration in Management of the Complex Psychiatric Patient Across the Lifespan (CL) (5:2:3 O)

-(Prerequisites: NURS 5201, NURS 5603, NURS 5604) This capstone course focuses on interprofessional collaboration in the management of clients with complex and comorbid mental health disorders including crisis interventions and stabilization.
-Additionally, the prevention and management of co-occurring chronic health conditions such as diabetes, heart disease, and COPD will be addressed in optimizing the client's overall health.
+NURS 6500 Interprofessional Collaboration in Mgmt of Complex Psychiatric Patients Across the Lifespan (5:2:3,0) Prerequisites: NURS 5201, 5603 & 5604 This capstone course focuses on interprofessional collaboration in the management of clients with complex and comorbid mental health disorders including crisis interventions and stabilization.
+Additionally, the prevention and management of co-occurring chronic health conditions such as diabetes, heart disease and COPD will be addressed in optimizing the client's overall health.
+157.5 clinical hours